mx1001/hardops_manual/docs/2dbevel.md

 ## Finding 2d Bevel

-2d Bevel is found in the Q menu that comes up with planes.
+2d Bevel is found in the <kbd>Q</kbd> menu that comes up with planes.
 Or objects with 1 dimension equaling 0.
 ![bevel](img/2dbevel/bv6.gif)

 ![bevel](img/2dbevel/bv7.png)